csswizardry/csswizardry.github.com/_posts/2023-06-07-site-speed-topography-remapped.md

 Firstly, let’s recap the methodology itself.

-The idea is that by taking a handful of representative page- or template-types from an entire website, we can quickly build the overall landscape—or
+The idea is that by taking a handful of representative page- or template-types from an entire website, we can quickly build the overall landscape — or
-<i>topography</i>—of the site by comparing and contrasting numerical and
+<i>topography</i> — of the site by comparing and contrasting numerical and
 milestone timings.

 Realistically, you _need_ to read [the original